shivakumar-os/backstage/plugins/auth-node/api-report.md

 import { JSONWebKey } from 'jose';
 import { PluginEndpointDiscovery } from '@backstage/backend-common';

-// Warning: (ae-missing-release-tag) "AnyJWK" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
-//
 // @public
 export interface AnyJWK extends Record<string, string> {
   // (undocumented)